cacao-org/docs/pages/cacao/cacao_predictive_control.md

 ### 1.2.
 Pseudo-Open Loop Telemetry

 Predictive control operates in modal space on pseudo-open loop (pOL) telemetry. pOL telemetry is reconstructed by adding DM corrections and WFS measurements with the appropriate time latency.

-The `mfilt.comp.OLmodes` entry must be activated within the `mfilt` compute unit.
+The `mfilt.comp.OLmodes` and `mfilt.comp.tbuff` entries must be activated within the `mfilt` compute unit.